HackFEVM-SPNDAO/.github/profile/README.md

 ## How It's Made

-- The dapp utilizes two contracts on Wallaby.
-The first being a SBT generated from the users provided data.
-The second being an Admin NFT which allows the decryption of various other SBT's
+The dApp utilizes two contracts on Wallaby.
+The first is an SBT generated from the data that DAO members provide.
+The second is an admin NFT which allows the decryption of DAO members' SBTs.

+When a user uploads anonymized credit card transactions, the information will be encrypted using Lit Protocol (currently support unavailable on Wallaby) and stored on IPFS.
+As a workaround, we have currently set up a Pinata Submarine gateway that provides the user access to upload files into a private IPFS link using the API keys that are configured inside the dApp.
+Only the DAO admin has access to decrypting the info uploaded by the user.
+The user can generate SBTs with the response information from IPFS using the SpendSBT.sol contract deployed on Filecoin Wallaby.

+We have token-gated the admin portal by validating the wallets that contain the "admin NFT" minted from SpendAdmin.sol contract.
+Admin users have access to decrypt the SBTs minted by the user and access the information from Submarine.
+Every decrypt action by admin users dispatches rewards to the corresponding user that shared the data.
+Rewards will be based on tFIL.

 ###### Architecture